 You receive nothing if you are 50% or more responsible for your accident.
 This is why hiring a lawyer is so important.
 They can help reduce or eliminate your fault in an accident.

 Can You Receive Compensation if You Receive a Ticket?

-You can receive compensation even if you receive a ticket.
+You can receive compensation even if you receive a ticket, as long as your percentage of fault is less than 50%.
 Anyone who suffers an injury due to another driver’s negligence has the right to seek compensation.

 In Utah, accident victims can file a lawsuit against another driver for compensation after exceeding their Personal Injury Protection (PIP) insurance.
 Limits of PIP insurance are capped at $3,000 for medical expenses in Utah, so you will need to file a lawsuit if your expenses are greater than this amount.

-Car accident victims are exempt from meeting their PIP limits before filing a personal injury lawsuit if their injuries resulted in:
+Car accident victims can filing a personal injury lawsuit directly if their injuries resulted in:

 - Broken bones

 - Permanent impairments or disabilities

 Working with a car accident lawyer is your best chance to be awarded the compensation you deserve after an accident.